Muddasar-rehman/2nd-class/README.md

 # 2nd-class
- in this code a advance hardhat project to create and deploy to ropsten etherscan network
+ in this code i created advance hardhat project in typescript and deploy to ropsten etherscan network with the help of alchemy